Jamrot/servers/src/sequentialthinking/README.md

 ### Usage with Augment in Pycharm

-Replace the content in `~/Library/Application Support/JetBrains/PyCharm2025.1/options/AugmentIntegrations.xml` with the following block, while keeping your original id:
+Replace the content in `~/Library/Application Support/JetBrains/PyCharm2025.1/options/AugmentIntegrations.xml` with the following block (exact same), while keeping your original id:
 ```
 <application>
   <component name="AugmentIntegrations">